-Most homeowners policies swap pay the additional expenses you have if you can't stay in your home because of damage from a covered disaster.
-For example, if you have to move into a hotel or apartment while your home is repaired or rebuilt, the insurance company will pay your additional costs for temporary housing.
+Most homeowners policies also will pay the additional expenses you have if you can't stay in your home because of damage from a covered disaster.
+For example, if you've to move into a hotel or apartment while your home is repaired or rebuilt, the insurance company will pay your costs for temporary housing.

 Just don't expect the insurance company to pay for your stay at a 5-star spa and resort or to eat out every night at the most expensive restaurant in town.
-ALE is limited.